Wireless (short story): Plot

-The narrator (Kipling) is visiting a chemist friend who is experimenting with short-wave radio.
+The narrator (Kipling) is visiting a chemist friend who is experimenting with radio.
 He is attempting to make contact with another enthusiast, several miles distant.
 They are passing a restless night, concocting the most marvelous cocktails from the chemicals at hand, and the narrator succeeds in drugging Mr Shaynor, the chemist’s assistant, who is suffering from last stage consumption.